cosmos72/fstransform/README.md

    ioctl(FIBMAP) is limited by design to 2G-1 blocks, which typically translates to 8TB - 4kB.
    To transform file systems equal or larger than 8TB, ioctl(FIEMAP) is required.

-3. the initial and final filesystems must be supported by the Linux kernel (i.e. it must be able to mount them) and by the tools 'mkfs' and 'fsck'
+4. the initial and final filesystems must be supported by the Linux kernel (i.e. it must be able to mount them) and by the tools 'mkfs' and 'fsck'
    (i.e. it must be possible to create them and check them for errors)

-4. the following programs must be available: the two custom-made programs 'fsmove' and 'fsremap' (distributed with the script) and several common Linux tools: which, expr, id, blockdev, losetup, mount, umount, mkdir, rmdir, rm, mkfifo, dd, sync, fsck, mkfs
+5. the following programs must be available: the two custom-made programs 'fsmove' and 'fsremap' (distributed with the script) and several common Linux tools: which, expr, id, blockdev, losetup, mount, umount, mkdir, rmdir, rm, mkfifo, dd, sync, fsck, mkfs

-### KNOWN LIMITS
+### KNOWN LIMITATIONS

+1) As stated above, at a certain step during the conversion, fstransform needs to unmount the device being transformed.
+   For this reason, running fstransform on the device currently mounted as / (i.e. the root directory) fails.
+   For the same reason, running fstransform on the device currently mounted as /usr, /home or /var or similar heavily-used directories is difficult, because quite often there are programs using those, which prevents them from being unmounted.

-* If the device contains a HUGE number of files with multiple hard links, fstransform will be very slow and consume a LOT of memory.
+2) If the device contains a HUGE number of files with multiple hard links, fstransform will be very slow and consume a LOT of memory.
    Devices with more than one million files with multiple hard links can cause fstransform to crash with "out of memory" errors.

-2) JFS file systems equal or larger than 8TB cannot be converted due to missing support for ioctl(FIEMAP) in the kernel: the fallback ioctl(FIBMAP) is limited by design to < 8TB (assuming 4k blocks)
+3) JFS file systems equal or larger than 8TB cannot be converted due to missing support for ioctl(FIEMAP) in the kernel: the fallback ioctl(FIBMAP) is limited by design to < 8TB (assuming 4k blocks)

-3) REISERFS file systems using format "3.5" (the default) and equal or larger than 2TB cannot be converted due to their maximum file size = 2TB - 4k: fstransform needs to create a sparse file as large as the device itself.
+4) REISERFS file systems using format "3.5" (the default) and equal or larger than 2TB cannot be converted due to their maximum file size = 2TB - 4k: fstransform needs to create a sparse file as large as the device itself.

    REISERFS file systems using format "3.6" are immune to this problem.

-4) for the same reason, a device cannot be converted _to_ REISERFS format "3.5" if it contains files larger than 2TB - 4k.
+5) for the same reason, a device cannot be converted _to_ REISERFS format "3.5" if it contains files larger than 2TB - 4k.